C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Discussion

 The evaluation of QAOA circuits on the Max-Cut problem (see Experiment~2 in Section~\ref{sec:ex2}) shows that no single hardware platform dominates across fidelity, runtime, and cost.
 Superconducting devices such as \textit{ibm\_brisbane} and \textit{ibm\_sherbrooke} achieved sub-second runtimes at small scales (e.g., $\sim$0.5--1.0\,s at 6 qubits), but their error rates increased rapidly as problem size grew, making larger circuits infeasible.
 In contrast, trapped-ion platforms such as Quantinuum H1 sustained much lower error rates, maintaining fidelity above 80\% even beyond 15 qubits, but incurred runtimes of $\sim$100\,s at 6 qubits and scaling above $10^5$\,s by 60 qubits.
 IonQ Aria exhibited intermediate behaviour, with moderate fidelity and runtimes around $10^3$\,s for 10--30 qubits, but with execution costs exceeding \$1000 per run, rendering it practically unaffordable for routine use.
 These results highlight fundamental architectural trade-offs: superconducting systems offer speed but suffer from connectivity overheads, whereas trapped-ion systems trade latency for accuracy and scalability.
 In both cases, real execution on current NISQ devices remains limited by access restrictions and cost barriers.

 In this context, the recommender provides a structured mechanism to navigate hardware heterogeneity.
 By combining device calibration data, pricing models, and user-defined weights into a single scoring function (see Algorithm~\ref{alg:recommender} in Section~\ref{sec:framework}), it ranks device--circuit pairs and filters infeasible options.
 This enables developers to select the quantum hardware without parsing low-level calibration tables or platform-specific policies.
+Although physical quantum devices are accessed through provider-specific platforms (e.g., IBM or IQM), the proposed framework remains hardware-agnostic at the architectural level.
+The workflow is explicitly separated into two phases: (i) a hardware-independent planning phase, which includes problem interpretation, algorithm selection, logical circuit construction, and hardware recommendation, and (ii) a backend-specific execution phase, where account authentication, access credentials, and provider-specific execution interfaces are handled.
+All planning and decision-making are performed on hardware-independent logical circuit representations, without committing to any specific quantum device.
+Platform-specific SDKs are invoked only at the final execution stage to transpile and execute circuits on concrete quantum hardware.

 From a software engineering perspective, the implication is that hardware selection is no longer a manual bottleneck.
-Developers can focus on problem specification, while the \textit{C2\textbar Q>} framework transparently manages the trade-offs between fidelity, latency, and cost.
+Developers can focus on problem specification, while the \textit{C2$\ket{\rm{Q}}$} framework transparently manages the trade-offs between fidelity, latency, and cost.
 This automated abstraction of hardware-level decisions directly addresses RQ2 by demonstrating that automated recommendation not only hides platform-specific complexity but also provides interpretable, actionable guidance for deploying quantum programs under realistic NISQ constraints.